 Or, if your goal is to find some time for reading or your favorite hobby in the morning, you could carve out some time before everyone else gets up and while you enjoy that first coffee.

 The same goes for wanting time in the morning to work on your business or learn something new.

-Making over your morning and turning it into a new routine isn’t something that comes natural to most of us.
+Making over your morning and turning it into a new routine isn’t something that comes naturally to most of us.

-It takes a little while to get into the grove of things.
+It takes a little while to get into the groove of things.